 The human body is an ingenious combination of some 100,000 billion cells, tissues, organs, substances and thoughts.
 In order to work like a well-oiled machine, almost all of these parts depend on sufficient thyroid hormone.
 Therefore, in order to feel happy, two things must be properly regulated.

-- We must have enough thyroid hormone.
+- We must have sufficient thyroid hormone.

 - The cells in our body must actually be able to use the thyroid hormone.